 As already mentioned, one of the most appealing things about a trip to Pembrokeshire is the absolutely stunning coastal scenery.
 Because of this, walking part if not all of the Pembrokeshire Coast Path is one of the best things to do in the region.

-This trail spans a total of nearly 300 kilometres (186 miles) and the majority of it winds its way along the rugged cliffsides of the region.
+This trail spans a total of nearly 300 kilometres (186 miles) and the majority of it winds its way along the coast and the rugged cliffs of the region.
 Beginning in the south near the town of Amroth and ending at Poppit Sands beach, the coastal path is part of the larger Wales Coast Path which winds its way completely around the coast of Wales.

 Stackpole Nature Reserve